 INTERDISCIPLINARY COURSES Interdisciplinary courses are designed to bring more than one disciplinary perspective to bear on a topic of study.
 IDS 104.
 The Great Conversation: Culture Credit, four hours.
 The Great Conversation: Culture is an interdisciplinary course intended to introduce students to a selection of classic works in literature, art, music, history, philosophy, and theology from ancient times to the present.
 IDS 105.
 The Great Conversation: Society Credit, four hours.
 The Great Conversation: Society is an interdisciplinary course intended to introduce students to a selection of classic works in the fields of history, social science, science, mathematics, philosophy, and theology from ancient times to the present.
-IDS 106.
-Historical Perspective of Medical Discoveries Spring, TBA.
-Credit, four hours.
-This course will explore the interrelationship which exists between important advances in medical, scientific, and technological discoveries and significant societal progress from the perspective of history.
-IDS 107.
-American Literature and Race TBA.
-Credit two hours.
-Prerequisite: English 101 or English 181.
-The course affords students the opportunity to explore and discuss with faculty from multiple disciplines (humanities and social science) special topics in American literature concerning problems of race.
 OXST 100R.
 Oxford Studies Fall, spring.
 Credit, one hour.
 Oxford Studies 100R is a one-hour, elective, multidisciplinary course which, through attendance, participation, and written reflection, encourages thoughtful involvement in the cultural, intellectual, and artistic activities available in our community beyond the confines of the traditional classroom.
 It may be repeated for credit.